-Location: Chester and Hester’s Dino-Rama in DinoLand USA.
+Location: You’ll find Primeval Whirl in Chester and Hester’s Dino-Rama in DinoLand USA.
 It’s located across from TriceraTop Spin in the middle of the area.

 Ride Length: 3 minutes.